apinprastya/flutter-internationalize/README.md

 If you want to add new language just add new text_[lang].json

-**This extension is still on early develpment, a lot of thing still be able to improved**
+**This extension is still on very early development, a lot of thing still be able to improved**

 ## Release Notes